michaeleby1/stylometric-analysis-project-gutenberg/README.md

 ## ETL Pipeline

+I obtained the data by web-scraping a mirror of Project Gutenberg.
+I encountered several issues throughout this process.
+The first was that many of the files were duplicates.

 ## Style Metrics

 I engineered 16 style metrics indicative of vocabulary richness, lexical complexity, sentence and word length, part-of-speech ratios, and readibility scores: